shaunhwq/visual_comparison/README.md

-# visual_comparison
+# Visual Comparison

-Ever have trouble comparing images/videos?
-This might be the tool for you if:
-1. You find it hard to observe minute differences between images
-2. Find it troublesome to generate side by side comparisons of images/videos
-3. Want to increase your comparison speed

-Able to see the difference between various enhancement methods?
+## <u> Introduction </u>
+A tool for comparing images & videos.

+Generally, for the image/video enhancement problem, differences between enhancement methods are hard to spot.
+Are you able to spot any differences between these enhanced images?

 ![](assets/hard_comparison.png)

 How about now?